kraniasorestis/dump/README.md

 DISCLAIMER: If you do anything illegal with this program, you could end up in JAIL!
-I have no responsibility over how this will be used!
+I have no responsibility over how this program will be used!
 It's developed for penetration testers and security researchers!!
 Not for wardriving!!
 Remember: With great power comes great responsibility!

-This is a personalised greeklish dictionary creator, desingned for penetration testing within Greece - but it can obviously be altered for use in other languages.
+This is a personalised greeklish dictionary generator, desingned for penetration testing within Greece - but it can obviously be altered for use in other languages.
 It's being developed to fill a gap in dictionary-attacks in Greece which fail too often precisely because there is no good greeklish dictionary similar to rockyou and because tools like cupp do not help that much when it comes to Greek.

-If you provide this program with enough info on your target it will generate a wordlist (implementing a 'cupp-like thinking') tailored specifically for your target, with greater chances of success than a usual english dictionary, which is next to useless in Greece.
+If you provide this program with enough info on your target it will generate a wordlist (deploying a cupp-like idea), tailored specifically for your target, with greater chances of success than a usual english dictionary, which is next to useless in Greece.
 Expect passwords in the hundreds of thousands at the very least.